plannerstack/mmri/docs/index.rst

     The destination location, using the the same format as ``from``.

 ``time``
-    The date and time of departure or arrival, in `ISO 8601`_ format, but without timezone informatien.
+    The date and time of departure or arrival.

 ``timeType``
     Whether the ``time`` property is a departure time (``D``) or arrival time (``A``).